fluxcd/helm-controller/docs/spec/v2beta2/helmreleases.md

 matching the HelmRelease's `<.metadata.namespace>-<.metadata.name>`, and will be reported in `.status.helmChart`.

+**Warning:** Changing the `.spec.chart` to a Helm chart with a different name (as specified in the chart's `Chart.yaml`) will cause the controller to uninstall any previous release before installing the new one.

 **Note:** On multi-tenant clusters, platform admins can disable cross-namespace references with the `--no-cross-namespace-refs=true` flag.
 When this flag is set, the HelmRelease can only refer to Sources in the same namespace as the